mbaze/bzpack/README.md

 7: 1110
 8: 10100
 ```
-Sometimes, the alternative coding might be a better fit to the distribution of block lengths inside the input stream.
+Although the 1..N code usually performs better, there are data blocks where 2..N is a better fit.
+Therefore, it is best to try both options.

 #### Thanks